kristinemlarson/gnssrefl/tests/use_cases/use_p038.md

 <code>vwc_input p038 2017</code>

-This creates a file that goes in $REFL_CODE/input/p038_phaseRH.
+This creates a file that is stored in $REFL_CODE/input/p038_phaseRH.txt

 Now estimate the phase: